harding/bitcoinops.github.io/_includes/specials/policy/en/01-why-mempool.md

 a transaction originates from as well as which node may be responsible for confirming it.
 Someone wishing to censor particular entities may target miners, popular exchanges, or other centralized submission services, but it would be difficult to block anything completely.
+The general availability of unconfirmed transactions also helps minimize the entrance cost of becoming a block producer - someone who is dissatisfied with the transactions being selected (or excluded) may may start mining immediately.

-In summary, a mempool is an extremely useful cache that allows nodes to amortize block download and validation, and gives users access to better fee estimation.
+In summary, a mempool is an extremely useful cache that allows nodes to distribute the costs of block download and validation over time, and gives users access to better fee estimation.
 At a network level, mempools support a distributed transaction and block relay network.
 All of these benefits are most pronounced when everybody sees all transactions before miners include them in blocks - just like any cache, it is most useful when it's "hot" and must be limited in size to fit in memory.
-This leads us to our first example of and reason for mempool policy: transaction feerate, which helps nodes guess which transactions are most likely to be confirmed.
+This leads us to our first example of mempool
+policy: the concept of transaction feerate.
+Feerate helps nodes guess which transactions are most likely to be confirmed, and helps prevent denial of service attacks by ensuring that users incur some cost in order to use transaction relay.

-Next week's section will dive further into mempool policy and its uses in protecting network resources, assisting in safer soft forks, avoiding denial of service attacks, and more.
+Next week's section will dive further into mempool policy including other methods of protecting network resources, assisting in safer soft forks, avoiding denial of service attacks, and more.